|

 Reply

-I look the same, but something is different about me today and I can't quite put my finger on it.
+As I sit in my truck and look in the rearview mirror, I catch a glimpse of someone new.
+Who is this person? | | | I look the same, but something is different about me today and I can't quite put my finger on it.
 I shake it off for nerves and attempt to give myself one of my rousing pep talks.
 I wish I had slept better last night.
 Maybe if I had gone to bed earlier, I wouldn't be so jittery.
 I shouldn't have smoked that last cigarette.
 I smell as if I just stepped out of a bar.

 You can do it!
 You've been on other interviews, Jim, come on, pull yourself together.
 Words almost seem futile as I take another look into my beaten blue eyes and hastily review the last year of my life.
 How did I end up here?
 Why wasn't I more prepared for my life?
 What must my family think?
 Why did I do that drug in the first place?
-The answer is hidden in my Jim E. eyes; I just can't see it yet.
+The answer is hidden in my eyes; I just can't see it yet.
 Surely I'm better than this place.
 I look at my watch.
 It's 9:20am and mom always clucked, "You should always show up 10 minutes early if you want to make a good first impression."
 I better get moving.
 It's funny how my mom's voice still echoes through my head.
 I wonder if she would be proud of me right now.
 As I roll out of my truck, I peek at my reflection in the window.
 I throw together a quick smirk in a feeble attempt to soothe my anxiety.
 I think I'm what they're looking for.

 As I look ahead I struggle to take confident steps up to the brown and turquoise structure.
 She's a rundown 60s hotel that has not weathered well with time, the type of place most folks would avoid or might rent by the hour.
 The marquee, broken and lonely, stands with only the roaring traffic of Aurora Avenue to keep her company.
 As I survey the grounds I try to picture myself as a part of this mysterious community.
 I could park my truck at the end of the tree shaded parking lot just in case I need a quick getaway.
 I want to getaway now.